Classical Limit of Yukawa theory from quantum state perspective: conclusions and discussions

-In this paper, our focus is on finding quantum states that exhibit classical field correspondence.
-We investigate the evolution of such states through the Schrödinger equation, which ultimately yields the evolution equations for the classical fields.
+We have derived the quantum states corresponding to classical fields in the representation expanded by the eigenstates of quantum field operators, and investigated the evolution of such states through the Schrödinger equation, which ultimately yields the evolution equations for the classical fields.
 Regarding fermions, classical theory does not include fermionic fields; instead, fermions are treated as point particles.
-This implies that we only need to address the classicalization of one-particle quantum mechanics, which has already been extensively studied in earlier works.
-Through our classicalization procedure, we obtain a relativistic classical Yukawa theory, from which we calculate the relativistic corrections to the traditional Yukawa potential.
-Classical field theory is often used in cosmology to describe physical systems.
-For example, in some modern theories\cite{Hook2017,Huang2018,Zhang2021}, neutron star binary systems involve the creation of axions by each neutron star, acting as light scalar mediators that undergo Yukawa interactions.
-Since neutron stars are macroscopic systems that require a classical field theory description, our derived Yukawa classical theory may be employed to describe the interactions in such macroscopic systems.
+This implies that we only need to address the classical limit of one-particle quantum mechanics, which has already been extensively studied in earlier works.
+Finally, we obtain a relativistic classical Yukawa theory, from which we calculate the relativistic corrections to the traditional Yukawa potential.

-Furthermore, although the Yukawa potential with relativistic corrections is derived in classical theory, it can be applied in quantum mechanics as the potential of the Hamiltonian \cite{Breit1937,Childers1987}, similar to the application of Darwin's relativistic corrections in quantum mechanics \cite{Breit1929,Saue2011,DeSanctis2009}.
+Although the Yukawa potential with relativistic corrections is derived in classical theory, it can be applied in quantum mechanics as the potential of the Hamiltonian \cite{Breit1937,Childers1987}, similar to the application of Darwin's relativistic corrections in quantum mechanics \cite{Breit1929,Saue2011,DeSanctis2009}.
 Yukawa theory is widely used to describe the interactions between fermions through a scalar mediator.
-For example, fast-moving nucleon-nucleon scatterings, the Yukawa potential with relativistic corrections is employed\cite{Brown1969,Heiselberg2000,Lattimer2000}.
-In dark phenomenology, self-interacting dark matter with a Yukawa potential appears to provide a better explanation for observed galactic structures compared to collisionless models\cite{Loeb2011}.
+For example, in dark phenomenology, self-interacting dark matter with a Yukawa potential appears to provide a better explanation for observed galactic structures compared to collisionless models \cite{Loeb2011}.
 To better describe the behavior of dark matter, \cite{Biondini:2021ccr} utilized non-relativistic effective field theory (NREFT) to calculate momentum-dependent effective potentials.
 Using Gromes bracket notation\cite{Gromes1977}, the quantum version of the effective potential \eqref{V} can be expressed as follows